sparkdotfi/spark-docs-v2/docs/pages/user-guides/using-sparklend/oracles.md

 ## Oracle Providers

-SparkLend uses [Chronicle](https://chroniclelabs.org/) and [Chainlink](https://chain.link/) as the main oracle providers for the lending markets.
+SparkLend uses [Chronicle](https://chroniclelabs.org/), [Chainlink](https://chain.link/) and [RedStone](https://www.redstone.finance/) as oracle providers for the lending markets.
 You can see which Oracle is used for the specific market on the [Markets page](#where-can-i-check-what-oracle-is-being-used).

 ## Where can I check what Oracle is being used?